practicingruby/elemental_ruby/manuscript/002_mixins.md

     puts page.base_uri  #=> "http://example.com"
     puts page.read      #=> "Hello World"

-The only thing new here is the use of attr_accessor, a method provided by modules that can be used for defining simple accessor methods without typing them out explicitly.
-We won't get bogged down in the details of how that works now, so the important thing to take away from this example is that the rest of what's going on here exactly mirrors our Locklike example, in which a bit of new functionality is being mixed into an existing object to extend its capabilities.
+The only thing new here is the use of `attr_accessor`, a method provided by modules that can be used for defining simple accessor methods without typing them out explicitly.
+We won't get bogged down in the details of how that works now, so the important thing to take away from this example is that the rest of what's going on here exactly mirrors our `Locklike` example, in which a bit of new functionality is being mixed into an existing object to extend its capabilities.

 You're certainly not expected to fully understand the hows and whys of the